 Generally, grants do not have to be repaid.
 They are awarded according to financial need.
 After you apply for financial aid and file the FAFSA, PVCC's Financial Aid Office will automatically determine if you qualify for grants and will indicate this in your financial aid award letter.

-If you enroll for six or more credit hours per semester, are a resident of Virginia and demonstrate financial need, you may be eligible for this state grant.
+State-funded grant that provides assistance if you are enroll in six or more credit hours per semester, are a resident of Virginia and demonstrate financial need.
 These funds are limited.
 You are automatically considered when we receive your FAFSA.
 The maximum amount is the cost of tuition and fees.
 No additional application is needed.

 Community College Transfer Grant:

 Eligible PVCC graduates with a transfer degree may receive a Community College Transfer Grant by the four-year college or university to which they transfer.
 To be eligible the student must complete the transfer associate degree with a 3.0 grade point average and meet financial eligibility requirements, as determined by the FAFSA.
 The grant will be applied directly to tuition expenses at a four-year Virginia college or university, either public or private.
 The grant provides $1,000 for all eligible students, with an extra $1,000 for students who pursue undergraduate work in engineering, mathematics, technology, nursing, teaching or science.
 Students may be eligible for up to three years of grant assistance.
 Click here for additional information.